 - Free Physician (MD) and Nurse Practitioner (NP) appointments

 - Physical exams and sports physicals

 - X-ray orders

 - Over-the-counter medications

-- Preventive care/health counseling
+- Preventive health care and counseling

-Fees are charged for some services that are not covered by the student health fee, including, but not limited to:
+Fees are charged for some services that are not covered by the Student Health fee, including, but not limited to:

 - Pap testing (includes gonorrhea and chlamydia screening)